shailen/shailen.github.com/source/_posts/2012-11-16-booleans-in-dart.markdown

     }

-In Javascript, the `if (x)` would evaluate to false if `x` was `false`, `null`, `undefined`, the number `0` (or `0.0`), an `''` or `NaN` (these are all falsy in Javascript); otherwise it would evaluate to true.
+In Javascript, the `if (x)` would evaluate to false if `x` was `false`, `null`, `undefined`, the number `0` (or `0.0`), an `''` or `NaN` (these are all falsey in Javascript); otherwise it would evaluate to true.

 If this code were rewritten in Python, the `if (x)` would evaluate to false if `x` was `None`, `false`, zero (`0`, `0.0`, `0L`, etc.), an empty string (`''`), list (`[]`), tuple (`()`) or dict(`{}`); otherwise it would evaluate to true.

-So, what are the truthy and falsy lists for Dart?
+So, what are the truthy and falsey lists for Dart?
 To answer that, let's look at what the language spec says about booleans:

     Boolean conversion maps any object o into a boolean.
 Boolean conversion is defined  by the function